christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 **AppEngine** is simply tremendous and extraordinary.
 Its web interface is simply beautifully designed, fluid and effective.

-AppEngine has been for a while, but since june 2014 it supports Docker technology, the open container standard, under the name o ["the flexible environment"](https://cloud.google.com/appengine/docs/flexible/custom-runtimes/), which offers the ability to do almost anything...
+AppEngine has been for a while, but since june 2014 it supports Docker technology, the open container standard, under the name of ["the flexible environment"](https://cloud.google.com/appengine/docs/flexible/custom-runtimes/), which offers the ability to do almost anything...

 **... in a very "fully-managed" way.** Much further than the traditional meaning of fully-managed : once you've created your Docker, you do not have to think anymore about deployment :)